ashn-dot-dev/sunder/README.md

 If this option is not provided then the output executable will default to the name `a.out`.

-Intermediate files of the form `OUT.tmp.*`, for output program `OUT` are generated during compilation and subsequently removed after the output executable has been created.
+Intermediate files of the form `OUT.*`, for output program `OUT` are generated during compilation and subsequently removed after the output executable has been created.
 The `-k` flag will instruct the compiler *not* to remove these files (useful for debugging).

 ```sh
 $ SUNDER_BACKEND=C sunder-compile -k -o hello examples/hello.sunder